jbg469/Buffer-Overflow-Seed-Lab/Part2/Reports/Artifacts/jbg469-AppSec-Lab1-Part1.md

 In screenshot8 we see we turn on adress randomization After 73 minutes we defeat it with exploit-32.py See screenshot8.1
 # Experimenting with Other Countermeasures
+As we can see in screenshot 9 we turn on AR and exploit works In screenshot9.1 we see that compiling stack.c without the flag exploit fails.
+In screenshot9.2 we see that compiling call_shellcode.c without executable stack causes segmentation fault